📅 Last Updated: March 25, 2026 | New startups added weekly

 Major Energy Startup Exits & Success Stories

-These successes demonstrate that energy startups can achieve venture-scale returns despite longer development cycles and higher capital requirements than software companies.
+These exits demonstrate that energy startups can achieve venture-scale returns despite longer development cycles and higher capital requirements than software companies — which is why venture funding in the sector has remained above $25B annually even in tighter markets.

 Government Support & Policy Drivers